 The ways you can take action for AALL are not limited to those described here.
 From attending town hall meetings to developing position papers, the possibilities for effective advocacy are endless!

 Former Speaker of the House Thomas "Tip" O'Neill is famous for the phrase, "All politics is local."
-The AALL Government Relations Office strongly believes that getting the participation of our members and chapters is essential to our success.
-While your Government Relations Office staff work hard to advance the policy goals of AALL, it is you who has the power to convince your lawmaker of the importance of law libraries to your community and the Nation.
+AALL strongly believes that getting the participation of our members and chapters is essential to our public policy success.
+While your government relations staff work hard to advance the policy goals of AALL, it is you who has the power to convince your lawmaker of the importance of law libraries to your community and the Nation.
 By speaking up for law libraries and taking action when it's needed, you'll become an important member of our Advocacy Team.
 All it takes is a little know-how and the willingness to speak up on issues that affect our profession.

-The Government Relations Office makes it easy for you learn about the issues on our agenda and to get involved.
-By reading our monthly publications and signing up for the Advocacy Listserv and the Washington Blawg, you'll stay on top of the latest updates and news from our office.
+AALL makes it easy for you learn about the issues on our agenda and to get involved.
+By reading our monthly Washington eBulletin and signing up for the Advocacy Listserv, you'll stay on top of the latest updates and policy news from AALL.
 Join our Advocacy Team to get started!